Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model

-Note the generic behaviour of the effective Majorana mass $m_{ee}$ being much higher for IO, cf.\ the upper plots of Fig.~\ref{fig:BAUconstTripletMass}.
-In addition, reproducing the correct BAU implies upper limits on the light neutrino mass parameters $m_{ee}$ for NO. Of course, these features are expected to get loosened when further non-zero Majorana phases are assumed.
-This can be anticipated in the right plots of Fig.~\ref{fig:BAUconstTripletMass}, where one Majorana phase is non-zero and the valid range of light neutrino mass parameters opens up.
+Note the generic behavior of the effective Majorana mass $m_{ee}$ being much higher for IO, cf.\ the upper plots of Fig.~\ref{fig:BAUconstTripletMass}.
+In addition, leptogenesis for IO is only possible within a very narrow mass range setting a minimal value that might be reachable with future experiments.
+On the contrary, reproducing the correct BAU implies upper limits on the light neutrino mass parameters $m_{ee}$ for NO. Of course, these features are expected to change and possibly more involved when other Majorana phases are assumed.

-For a fixed triplet mass, the condition of successful leptogenesis allows us to deduce relations among low-energy parameters that are difficult to access experimentally, e.g., the Majorana phase $\sigma$.
-In Fig.~\ref{fig:BAUconstLowM}, the triplet mass is set to $M_{\Delta}=1.73\cdot10^{13}$\ GeV, and the parameter space ensuring the correct value of the BAU is displayed in terms of pure low-energy parameters: the two CP-violating phases $\delta$ and $\sigma$ as well as the neutrino mass parameters $m_{ee}$ and $m_{\rm sm}$, respectively.
+For a fixed triplet mass, the condition of successful leptogenesis allows us to deduce relations among low-energy parameters that are difficult to access experimentally, e.g., the Majorana phases $\sigma,\tau$.
+In Fig.~\ref{fig:BAUconstLowM}, the triplet mass is fixed, $M_{\Delta}=1.2\cdot10^{13}$\ GeV for NO and $M_{\Delta}=0.64\cdot10^{13}$\ GeV for IO respectively, and the parameter space ensuring the correct value of the BAU is displayed in terms of pure low-energy parameters: the two CP-violating phases $\delta$ and $\sigma$ as well as the neutrino mass parameters $m_{ee}$ and $m_{\rm sm}$, respectively.
+The remaining Majorana phase $\tau$ is again fixed to $\pi/2$.
 For both mass orderings, distinct patterns can be identified and the general dependence on the Dirac and Majorana CP phases can be identified: a $2\pi$-periodicity for the Dirac CP phase $\delta$ and a $\pi$-periodicity for the Majorana phase $\sigma$.
 For IO, the viable range of $m_{ee}$ and $m_{\rm sm}$ values is nearly independent of the Dirac CP phase $\delta$, while the contours strongly vary with $\delta$ in the NO case.